arief-samuel/HowToBeADevelopers/index.md

 select * from Article where id = 1

 `#Update`
-Update Article Set Content = 'fast way to be a developers in nowaday's'
+Update Article Set Content = 'fast way to be a developers in nowaday's' WHERE id =1

 `#Delete`